libvips/libvips/doc/uhdr.md

 ```

 If you save a scRGB image as JPEG, it will be automatically written as
 UltraJPEG.
-If the image has a gainmap attached to it, that gainmap will be
-used to tonemap the HDR image to SDR.
-If there is no gainmap, a simple one is
-computed for you.

-If you have modified the image geometry, the saved tonemap will no longer be
-correct and should be removed before save to force regeneration.
+A simple gainmap is generated automatically.

+Full HDR processing scRGB is simple, but potentially slower than the separate
+gainmap path, and will not preserve any user tone map.

 ## Full HDR from separate gainmap

 You can use [method@Image.uhdr2scRGB] to convert a SDR + gainmap image into a
 full HDR scRGB image.
-The gainmap

 # TODO